Skyy-Banerjee/Lead-Tracker-Extension/README.md

 # Lead-Tracker-Extension
 A very effective CHROME EXTENSION

-Simple yet very effective extension which uses..
+Simple yet very effective extension which uses localStorage() and the Chrome API
---> localStorage()
---> The Chrome API

 - The extension can be used to save random leads, urls, tabs as well as the current active tab.
 - It has a DELETION functionality too.